AnshJain9159/saas/README.md

 1. Clone the repository: git clone https://github.com/yourusername/saas.git
 2. Navigate to the project directory: cd saas
 3. Install dependencies: npm install
+4. Set up envionment variables by referring to Sample Env
-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.